 In his passion for spreading the gospel, in his simple obedience, in his humble disregard for himself, the saint was a near perfect imitation of Christ.

-Image credit: Rose of Lima by Claudio Coello, 17th century.
+Image credit: A Japanese Depiction of Frances Xavier by unknown artist, 17th century.
 Public Domain via Wikimedia.